architolk/Linked-Data-Theatre/docs/Read-Write-API.md

 - `GET` to a `#`-URI results in the retrieval (200 OK) of the corresponding information resource, identified by the URI without `#{fragment}`.
 - `POST`, `PUT` and `DELETE` result in 405 Method not allowed error.

-### 2.1 Basis information resources
+### 2. LDP / RESTful API style resources
-Basis information resources should be [Linked Data Platform Resources](http://www.w3.org/TR/ldp/#ldpr), and as such operate als RESTful API's.
+These resource should be [Linked Data Platform Resources](http://www.w3.org/TR/ldp/#ldpr), and as such operate als RESTful API's.

 Two categories of basis information resources are proposed:

 1. Information resources that describe a single (non-)information resource
-2. Information resources that describe multiple (non-)information resources.
+2. Information resources that describe a collection of (non-)information resources.

-The first category corresponds with a `doc`-URI that is the description of a `id`-URI.
-The second category correponds with a `#`-URI that is the description of all the resources that only differ in the fragment-part.

-#### 2.1.1 Single subject information resources
+#### 2A Single subject information resources
+Single subject information resource are sometimes called `doc`-URI's because the best practice for minting these URI's is the use of a `doc` part.

 - `GET` to a `doc`-URI results in the set of triples that are identified by this URI.
 This should be the CBD of the corresponding `id`-URI and the CBD of the `doc`-URI.
 Informatively: *the data and the metadata*.
 - `PUT` to a `doc`-URI results in the replacement of the set of triples that are identified by this URI.
 - `POST` to a `doc`-URI results in the merging of the set of triples that are identified by this URI.
 - `DELETE` to a `doc`-URI results in the removal of the set of triples that are identified by this URI.

-#### 2.1.2 Multiple subject information resources

-- `GET` to a `#`-URI results in the set of triples that are identified by the URI without the fragment part.
-This should be all the triples in the named graph that is identified by the same URI (without the fragment).
-- `PUT` to a `#`-URI results in the replacement of the set of triples that are identified by the URI without the fragment part.
-- `POST` to a `#`-URI results in the merging of the set of triples that are identified by the URI without the fragment part.
-- `DELETE` to a `#`-URI results in the removal of the set of triples that are identified by the URI without the fragment part.

-### 2.2 Container information resources

-Remark: the term "container" is not the same as the term "LDP-container".
-Container-URI's are REST API's that comply to the SPARQL Graph Update protocol.
-LDP-containers are support, but are called "collections", as described in section 2.3.

-- `GET` to a container-URI results in the set of triples that are identified by this URI.
-This should be all the triples in the named graph that is identified by the same URI.
-- `PUT` to a container-URI results in the replacement of the set of triples that are identified by this URI.
-- `POST` to a container-URI results in the merging of the set of triples that are identified by this URI .
-- `DELETE` to a container-URI results in the removal of the set of triples that are identified by this URI.

-### 2.3 Collection information resources
+### 2B Collection information resources

 Collections resemble LDP-containers.
 From a collection, it is possible to create new resources.
 Typical collections have URI's that conform to the following pattern: